solana-labs/solana/book/src/solana-resources.md

 When the script reaches the following line:

 ```
-  0x0.HappyCoin.deposit(copy(payee), move(amount));
+let happy = 0x0.HappyCoin.withdraw_from_sender(copy(amount));
 ```

 The script yields, and the next instruction in the instruction vector is scheduled to execute.
-Before it is executed, Pipeline checks that the call is to `HappyCoin::deposit`, that the address is the source is the sender and the destination is the payee and the amount matches amount by verifying the instruction arguments declared in the vector.
+Before it is executed, Pipeline checks that the call is to `HappyCoin::withdraw_from_sender`, that the address is the source is the sender the amount matches amount by verifying the instruction arguments declared in the vector.

+Effectively, calls to external processes are encoded as instructions, and the runtime can validate that when the script yields the accounts and data in the instruction match what is encoded in the message instruction vector.

 ## Accounts Organization for Programs and Processes